mxz7/nypsi/economy/guilds.md

 to leave your guild, use the `$guild leave` command. if you are the owner however, you will need to delete your guild, using `$guild delete`

+## how can i get my money back after depositing?

+this is not possible, as it could easily be abused. however, when the guild is deleted, each member will receive a percentage back of what they contributed to the guild